flatironinstitute/CaImAn/CONTRIBUTING.md

 You may be asked to make some changes (or to *think* about making some changes).
 You will sometimes need to do more some more work on your branch and make more changes after making an initial PR.
 In this case, the workflow is simple: you will work within your your local `my_feature` branch as before, and run the `push` command again.
 Conveniently, this will automatically push the changes to the same work-in-progress PR at Caiman.
 Eventually, the feature will be merged into `dev` and your work is done!

 ## Fourth, wait for the work to show up in main :clock8:
 Once your work is done, the `dev` branch will eventually be merged into `main`  by the developers who maintain Caiman (label 4 in the figure).
 This is done every month or two, and is the stage when your work will actually be available to the people who download Caiman.
 It's at this point your name will appear when you click on the [list of Contributors](https://github.com/flatironinstitute/CaImAn/graphs/contributors) at GitHub.
-Please give yourself a pat on the back -- we really appreciate the folks who go through all this work to help make the package better!

 # What next?
 Once you have gone through the above steps, you can delete your local feature branch.
 Before working on a new feature, you will want to make sure that your fork stays up to date with Caiman.
 You can do this with the user interface at GitHub (there is a button to sync up your repo with the original repository on a particular branch).

-Nobody remembers all the git commands, don't worry if you constantly are looking things up: that's what *everyone* does.
 If you want to learn more, check out the following resources:

 * [Getting started with git/github](https://github.com/EricThomson/git_learn)
 * [GitHub on Contributing to a Project](https://git-scm.com/book/en/v2/GitHub-Contributing-to-a-Project)
 * [GitHub skillbuilding](https://skills.github.com/)
 * [Scipy git resources](https://docs.scipy.org/doc/scipy/dev/gitwash/gitwash.html#using-git)

-Again, if you want to contribute and find any of the above bits confusing, please reach out!